newellbrandon/kastendevhub.github.io/README.md

 The script `./new_draft_post.sh` leverages [_drafts/_template.md](_drafts/_template.md) and has an example of multiple authors.

-#### Early Publishing and Unpublishing
+#### Scheduled Publishing and Unpublishing

-__NOT TESTED:__ You can set the publishing `date` variable for the future, but because we do not have a schedule publishing job, it will go out with the next publish operation after that date.
+__NOT TESTED:__ You can set the publishing `date` variable for the future, but currently, there is no scheduled publishing job; so it will go out with the next publish operation and appear after that date.

 You can unpublish or hide posts (temporarily or forever) by setting the variable `published: false` and review them locally with the `bundle exec jekyll server --unpublished` flag.
-They remain in git history of this repository.
+Unpublished posts remain in the repository.

 ### Pages